Differential psychology

-While prominent psychologists, including Stern, have been widely credited for the concept of individual differences, historical records show that it was Charles Darwin (1859) who first spurred the scientific interest in the study of individual differences.
-His interest was further pursued by his half-cousin Francis Galton in his attempt to quantify individual differences among people.
+While prominent psychologists, including Stern, have been widely credited for the concept of differential psychology, historical records show that it was Charles Darwin (1859) who first spurred the scientific interest in the study of individual differences.
+The interest was further pursued by half-cousin Francis Galton in his attempt to quantify individual differences among people.

 For example, in evaluating the effectiveness of a new therapy, the mean performance of the therapy in one treatment group might be compared to the mean effectiveness of a placebo (or a well-known therapy) in a second, control group.
 In this context, differences between individuals in their reaction to the experimental and control manipulations are actually treated as errors rather than as interesting phenomena to study.
 This approach is applied because psychological research depends upon statistical controls that are only defined upon groups of people.

 Importance of individual differences

 Importantly, individuals can also differ not only in their current state, but in the magnitude or even direction of response to a given stimulus.
 Such phenomena, often explained in terms of inverted-U response curves, place differential psychology at an important location in such endeavours as personalized medicine, in which diagnoses are customised for an individual's response profile.